scijs/ndarray-blas-level1/README.md

 This library implements the basic vector operations of the Level 1 Basic Linear Algebra Subprograms (BLAS).
 Many of these functions are also implemented in [ndarray-ops](https://github.com/scijs/ndarray-ops)—which also has functions that are not included in BLAS.
 So the right answer is probably some blend of the two.
 This library exists mainly to frame things in a relatively standard, coherent framework.

 *NB: This library performs no checks to ensure you're only passing one-dimensional vectors.
-That's either a bug or a feature, depending on how you think about it.
-If you pass these operations a matrix or higher-dimensional array, they will be treated as vectors.*
+It simply iterates across the first dimension of the array, so if you pass it higher-dimensional arrays, don't expect a meaningful result.*

 | Function | Operation | Description |
 | -------- | --------- | ----------- |